-Earlier this year, one of the industry's biggest players, Tamar Energy, secured a £32 million loan from the Royal Bank of Scotland, demonstrating market confidence in the long-term prospects of the biogas industry.13 of green food, municipal and agricultural waste produced in the UK each year, but also a way to turn this waste into a renewable gas, with the residue used as fertiliser.
-However, the yield of biogas produced from waste is typically low,14 and plant owners are increasingly looking to purpose-grown crops as a source of consistent feed for their anaerobic digesters.15 Maize, with its consistently high vields, both per hectare as a crop and per cubic meter of biogas,16 and because it is the most readily grown bulk product, has become the core feedstock.
+Earlier this year, one of the industry's biggest players, Tamar Energy, secured a £32 million loan from the Royal Bank of Scotland, demonstrating market confidence in the long-term prospects of the biogas industry.

+AD is ostensibly a solution to multiple problems - a means by which not only safely to dispose of the millions of tonnes of green food, municipal and agricultural waste produced in the UK each year, but also a way to turn this waste into a renewable gas, with the residue used as fertiliser.
+However, the yield of biogas produced from waste is typically low, 14 and plant owners are increasingly looking to purpose-grown crops as a source of consistent feed for their anaerobic digesters.
+15 Maize, with its consistently high yields, both per hectare as a crop and per cubic meter of biogas, 16 and because it is the most readily grown bulk product, has become the core feedstock.
 Consistent feedstock produces a consistent supply of gas - crucial in a market which has proven to be extremely lucrative, thanks to public subsidies.